stephenhodgkiss/yemchain-v2-api-integration/README.md

 This repository provides documentation and example code for integrating with the YEM blockchain API.
 The API supports balance queries, batched transaction creation, global stats, and volume statistics.

+If you need access or to request a higher rate limit, please contact us at [YEM Foundation Support](https://yem-foundation.org) by submitting a ticket.

 ## Authentication

 All endpoints require authentication via HTTP headers.